North Dakota State Flag

 The North Dakota Legislative Assembly approved the design on March 3, 1911.
 The original law did not specify exact colors or proportions.
 Infantry regiments across the country carried similar banners from 1890 to 1904.
 Each unit added its own designation to the scroll beneath the eagle.

-Symbols of the North Dakota State Flag
+Key Symbols on the North Dakota Flag

 North Dakota State Flag Eagle